Vigilantes in movies: modern quests for vengeance

 V for Vendetta (2005)

-Also, hats off to the scriptwriting prowess of Lily and Lana Wachowski, and to Hugo Weaving for delivering what I consider an unparalleled masterpiece of alliterative monologue in cinematic history:
+Also, kudos to Hugo Weaving for delivering what I consider an unparalleled masterpiece of alliterative monologue in cinematic history:

 Voilà!
 In view, a humble vaudevillian veteran, cast vicariously as both victim and villain by the vicissitudes of fate.
 This visage, no mere veneer of vanity, is a vestige of the vox populi now vacant, vanished.
 However, this valorous visitation of a bygone vexation stands vivified, and has vowed to vanquish these venal and virulent vermin vanguarding vice and vouchsafing the violently vicious and voracious violation of volition!
 The only verdict is vengeance; a vendetta, held as a votive not in vain, for the value and veracity of such shall one day vindicate the vigilant and the virtuous.
 Verily this vichyssoise of verbiage veers most verbose, so let me simply add that it’s my very good honor to meet you, and you may call me V.